A Beginner’s Guide to Choosing and Buying a Domain Name

-If you’re testing the water or experimenting with different websites, you might like to switch off the automatic renewal option (I learned this the hard way!) and instead choose to renew manually.
+If you’re testing the water or experimenting with different websites, you might like to switch off the automatic renewal option and instead choose to renew manually.

 Beware!
 If you switch off the automatic renewal feature and forget to renew it manually, your website and email will eventually stop working.

 Should you use hyphens in your domain name?

 As most of the best domain names have already been snapped up, the next best option could be the hyphenated alternative (blue-widgets.com).

 Whilst these domain names can serve a purpose with search engines, the long, hyphenated name can also look unpleasant and suggest a lack of quality.

 They are often used on websites created to rank well in search engines for the words within the domain name (see the exact match domain paragraph above).

 You have to decide whether you like the idea of hyphens in your domain name.
 Personally, I used to prefer the idea of choosing a .net instead, but now I’m not so sure.

 Should you use numbers in your domain name?

 Some people have issues with numbers in domain names.
 Again, personally, I’m not very keen on them, but I do understand why people use them.